ng-Classic/ng-classic/aio/content/guide/upgrade.md

 <div class="alert is-helpful">

-Upgraded components are Angular Classic**directives**, instead of **components**, because Angular Classicis unaware that AngularJS will create elements under it.
+Upgraded components are Angular Classic **directives**, instead of **components**, because Angular Classic is unaware that AngularJS will create elements under it.
-As far as Angular Classicknows, the upgraded component is just a directive &mdash;a tag&mdash; and Angular Classicdoesn't have to concern itself with its children.
+As far as Angular Classic knows, the upgraded component is just a directive &mdash;a tag&mdash; and Angular Classic doesn't have to concern itself with its children.

 </div>

 An upgraded component may also have inputs and outputs, as defined by the scope/controller bindings of the original AngularJS component directive.
-When you use the component from an Angular Classictemplate, provide the inputs and outputs using **Angular Classictemplate syntax**, observing the following rules:
+When you use the component from an Angular Classic template, provide the inputs and outputs using **Angular Classic template syntax**, observing the following rules:

 | Bindings           | Binding definition            | Template syntax |
 |:---                |:---                           |:---             |